randysteele/randy-steele-hatchways-assessment-frontend/README.md

+# Hello!!
+Thank you for reviewing my application assessment.

+This app was built using React, and can therefore be run by running npm start/yarn start (after installing modules as needed)

+The Robot Avatar links provided from the API were not loading in the browser, so I used one filler image instead.

+Thanks!

-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).